HumanSignal/label-studio/docs/source/guide/ml.md

 In production mode, you can find runtime logs in `my_backend/logs/uwsgi.log` and RQ training logs in `my_backend/logs/rq.log` on the server running the ML backend, which might be different from the Label Studio server.
 To see more detailed logs, start the ML backend server with the `--debug` option.

 ## Get predictions from a model
-After you connect a model to Label Studio as a machine learning backend, you can see model predictions in the labeling interface if the model is pre-trained or right after its training.
+After you connect a model to Label Studio as a machine learning backend, you can see model predictions in the labeling interface if the model is pre-trained, or right after it finishes training.

 If the model has not been trained yet, do the following to get predictions to appear:
 1. Start labeling data in Label Studio.
 2. Return to the **machine learning** settings for your project and click **Start Training** the model.
-3. After training starts, predictions appear in the labeling interface. .
+3. After training starts, predictions appear in the labeling interface.

-Predictions will be automatically retrieved from ML Backend by task scrolling in the data manager.
-Also they appear while labeling tasks in the Label stream mode.
+When you scroll through tasks in the data manager for a project, the predictions for those tasks are automatically retrieved from the ML backend.
+Predictions also appear when labeling tasks in the Label stream workflow.
 For example, for an image classification task, the model pre-selects an image class for data annotators to verify.
 For audio transcriptions, the model displays a transcription that data annotators can modify.

-If you want to do predictions manually on the list of tasks using the ML Backend directly, make a GET request to the `/predict` URL of your ML backend with a payload of the tasks that you want to see predictions for, formatted like the following example:
+If you want to retrieve predictions manually for a list of tasks using an ML backend, make a GET request to the `/predict` URL of your ML backend with a payload of the tasks that you want to see predictions for, formatted like the following example:

 ```json
 {